cegeka/hyperledger-poc-quickstart/README.md

 ## Customize Hyperledger composer quickstart template

+### Customize project name

+Replace the hyperpoc name in both `server\package.json` and in the `docker\fabric-orchestrator\entrypoint.sh` file.
+The project name is used to generate the Hyperledger fabric chaincode containers which are automatically destroyed at each application setup.
+Changing this from the default will ensure other fabric containers are not affected.

 ### Add the Hyperledger composer code

 The following Hyperledger composer files must be updated with the proper business definition: